 32. Les Mills

 This channel posts various videos featuring certified trainers to help you along your fitness journey and understand how to properly complete movements at home.
-This content is, again, an ideal substitute for those who are itching to get back in the gym.
-Les Mills often hosts collaborated workouts with brands such as Reebok or Nike.
-With huge sporting brands involved, you know you’re getting a first-class workout from a reputable YouTube fitness channel.
+Les Mills often hosts collaborated workouts with brands such as Reebok or Nike—and with huge sporting brands involved, you know you’re getting a first-class workout.

 33. Love, Sweat, Fitness – Katie Dunlop

-Katie Dunlop’s Love, Sweat, Fitness channel is ideal if your goal is to lose weight and maintain your weight loss.
+Katie Dunlop’s Love, Sweat, Fitness channel is ideal if your goal is to lose weight and maintain it.

 This channel’s content centres around creating small habits to enable weight loss without going overboard.